giulianopz/go-gstt/README.md

 ### Credits

-As far as I know, this API has been going around since a long time, although its endpoint was updated and finally moved to the current one.
+As far as I know, this API has been going around since a long time, although its URL was changed a few times.

-[Mike Pultz](https://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/) possibly was the first to discover it.

-[Travis Payton](http://blog.travispayton.com/wp-content/uploads/2014/03/Google-Speech-API.pdf) published a detailed report on the subject.
+[Mike Pultz](https://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/) possibly was the first one to discover it in 2011.
+[Travis Payton](http://blog.travispayton.com/wp-content/uploads/2014/03/Google-Speech-API.pdf) published a detailed report on the subject subsequently.